-- Tom Hopkins-any tape, any book.
-His delivery is very laid back and easy to listen to. - Zig Ziglar-See You at the Top-Zig coined the wonderful sales line "You can get whatever you want if you help enough people get what they want." - Harry Beckwith-Selling the Invisible-Marketing basics to help you communicate WHY you are the best in town. - Jay Conrad Levinson-Guerilla Marketing-Zillions of creative ideas for marketing. - O Michael E. Gerber-The E. Myth-This book is mandatory!
+- ▲ Tom Hopkins any tape, any book.
+His delivery is very laid back and easy to listen to. - ▲ Zig Ziglar See You at the Top.
+Zig coined the wonderful sales line, "You can get whatever you want if you help enough people get what they want." - ▲ Harry Beckwith Selling the Invisible.
+Marketing basics to help you communicate WHY you are the best in town. - ▲ Jay Conrad Levinson Guerilla Marketing.
+Zillions of creative ideas for marketing. - ▲ Harry Friedman No Thanks, I'm Just Looking.
+Best book on sales.
+Period.